0neMiss/Palingrams/README.md

 # TODO

 1.)
-Add the functionality to parse files so it can take any text document as input.\n 2.)
-Allow for phrases longer thanm 2 words to be found 3.)
-Take user input for the file selected to check.
+Add the functionality to parse files so it can take any text document as input.<br/>
+2.)
+Allow for phrases longer thanm 2 words to be found.<br/>
+3.)
+Take user input for the file selected to check.<br/>
 4.)
-Allow the ability to web scrawl so url's can also be taken as input.
+Allow the ability to web scrawl so url's can also be taken as input.<br/>